OxfordRSE/softeng-daycourse/pages/why-eng-res-soft.md

 Quite scary - suddenly a great emphasis on your code; you want it to be correct, you need it to be well documented..
 Or even yourself in 6 months when your writing up

-Make life easy for yourself NOW and strcutreu your code -->
+Make life easy for yourself NOW and structure your code -->

 ---